chrizog/someipy/docs/calling_methods.rst

 SOME/IP Methods
 ---------------

 Methods implement a request-response communication in the SOME/IP protocol.
 A server offers a method.
 A client calls the method by sending a request message to the server.
 The server answers the request message with a response message.
-In contrast to SOME/IP events, no subscription of the offered service has to be setup in order to make method request call.
+In contrast to SOME/IP events, no subscription of the offered service has to be set up in order to make a method request call.

 Request and response messages can carry a serialized payload.
 Typically, the payload is either the argument to the method or the return value of the method.
 For defining the service interface data types which can be used in methods and serializing structured data into ``bytes`` follow the article :doc:`service_interface`.